BruceChanJianLe/zsh-copybuffer/README.md

         git clone https://github.com/guillaumeboehm/zsh-copybuffer ${ZSH_CUSTOM:=~/.oh-my-zsh/custom}/plugins/zsh-copybuffer

-* Enable it in your `.zshrc` by adding it to your plugin list and reloading the completion:
+* Enable it in your `.zshrc` by adding it to your plugin list:

         plugins=(… zsh-copybuffer)